-9.4: BODY PROTECTOR: The use of a corner colour coordinated body protector is mandatory for all Athletes competing in the Youth 8-9, Youth 10-11, Youth 12-13, Youth 14-15, Youth 16-17, and U23, divisions.
-All those division must be provide with body protector to the Athlete conform with MTO.
+9.4: BODY PROTECTOR: The use of a corner colour coordinated body protector is mandatory for all Athletes competing in the Youth 8-9, Youth 10-11, Youth 12-13, Youth 14-15, Youth 16-17 and U23, divisions.
+It shall conform with MTO specifications as it is the responsibility of the Event Host/Promoter of an event to provide body protectors to the Athlete.